Change in the pots and minds

 Campaign poster at a Berlin train station

-With the campaign “We cook for Berlin” the Kantine Zukunft presents itself
+With the campaign “Wir kochen für Berlin” (“We cook for Berlin”), Kantine Zukunft

-Actors of Berlin’s community gastronomy, the landlords and hosts of Berlin.
+is presenting itself to Berlin’s community caterers, landlords and hosts.
 (Photo credit: Jörg Nicht)

 The Kantine Zukunft canteen workshop only works with institutions where the food is financed with public funds – either in full or at least in part.
 In other words, company cafeterias that are publicly owned.
 Accordingly, the facilities do not pay anything for the service.
 It is important to note that participation is always on a voluntary basis, i.e. the canteens are not under political pressure to do anything differently, but do so because they want to be part of the transformation of community catering.
 And there are quite a few of them: The kitchens with which Canteen Future currently works produce almost 4 million meals a year.
-Working together means primarily consulting and training, because Canteen Future does not provide the kitchen teams for the facilities but supports the kitchen teams in changing processes and building up new competencies.
+Working together primarily means advising and training, as Kantine Zukunft does not provide the kitchen teams for the facilities, but rather supports the kitchen teams in changing processes and building up new skills.

-Dinah Hoffmann, studied gastronomy science and deputy project manager, was in conversation with Felix and Can from the Food Lab together with social designer Anastasia Eggers, who is responsible for the visual appearance of the Kantine Zukunft, among other things.
+Dinah Hoffmann, a gastronomy graduate and deputy project manager, was in conversation with Felix and Can from the Food Lab together with social designer Anastasia Eggers, who is responsible for the visual appearance of Kantine Zukunft, among other things.

 What exactly is the process with the canteens, and how long do you expect the changeover to take?